cerulean136/CDEHAT/README.md

 ### Stage 1

-First, we train a EncoderHR, which will be used for guid content and degradation during the training of stage 2.
+First, we train a EncoderHR, which will be used to guid learning content and degradation during the training of stage 2.

-<a name="gen_file_list"></a>
 1. Determine the paths to the training and validation sets, as well as the file types to use.
 For example:

     ```txt